SuyashSrivastava45/n8n-ai-social-content-automation/README.md

-# n8n AI Social Content Automation
+# n8n AI Social media Content Automation

 Automate the process of turning article links into platform-ready social media posts using n8n and AI.